-Course Coordinator Deputy Registrar / Assistant Registrar Dean / Director of the SVKM' 'S NMIMS regulations, Harvard Cases and Articles the following Undertaking to the concerned Department Form is introduced, which should be signed joining for undertake and a trimester/semester fo or the academic years, and I will bring the ACK ollege. - in NMIMS School of do h ereby means of a second of the will not be the will not be a second of the will not be the w of identification or disclain ever Upload or distribute a orld Wide Web, other than mper with the authors' name mers as they appear in the C any part of the Content on a as specified in the user agreable in any other form or me IBP. ontent digitally or oth ny electronic network, ement. erwise. including the Internet a t or works which combine Publishing, distributing or mathe Content with any other he benefit and im as per SVKM' rough carefully the terms provement.
-I also unders s of the above undertaking tand that if I fail to comply .
-I undertake that I will str with these terms; wi ll be liable to suitable a (First Name) (Middle Name) (Last Na me) Programme: , · ••••• Roll Number: Email ID: For Office Use
+Course Coordinator Deputy Registrar / Assistant Registrar Dean / Director aware of the S VKM'S NMIMS regulat of Harvard Cases and Articlions, the following Undertak king Form is introduced, wh ich should be signed by students .
+T he same should be submitt ed to the concerned Departr nent on the day of starting o f classes." joining for undertake and trimester/semester for the academic yearns, and I will bring the ACK e College. in NMIMS School of do hereby other r I will r the Wo means of identification or d never Upload or distribute orld Wide Web, other than amper with the authors' name lisclaimers as they appear in any part of the Content on ar as specified in the user agree able in any other form or me HBP. the Content digitally or other by electronic network, includement. rwise. ling the Internet and nt or works which combine lishing, distributing or making the Content with any other of • my own benef suitable action Signature: nrough carefully the tern fit and improvement.
+I a ns of the above undertakin Iso understand that if I fai S rules and law.
+I undertak l to comply with these teri ms; will be liable to Name: (First Name) (Middle Neme) (Last Nama) Program: , (Middle Name) (Last Name) Roll Number: Email ID: For Office Us Date of Recei Course Coordinator: